NicholasBHubbard/Yabsm/README.md

 * What does YABSM do to my computer?
-  YABSM simply writes cronjobs to =/etc/crontab= calling a script that will takes new snapshots and deletes appropriate snapshots.
+  YABSM simply writes cronjobs to =/etc/crontab= calling a script that will take new snapshots and delete appropriate snapshots.

   Two helper scripts, namely =yabsm-take-snapshot= and =yabsm-update-conf= are placed into /usr/local/sbin, while the script meant to be used to the user,